EdmundBenedict/lordcephei.github.io/pages/smhankels.md

 For small _r_, the situation is reversed with Bessel functions being regular.
 Hankel and Bessel functions vary as $$r^{-\ell-1}$$ and $$r^{\ell}$$ when
 _r_&rarr;0.

 Augmenting spheres around atoms with partial waves, the irregular part of $$\bar H_L$$ is eliminated.
 Thus augmented Hankel functions can form exact solutions to the Schrodinger equation in a muffin-tin potential.
-Real potentials are not flat, of course, so there is scope for improvement on the Hankel functions as the basis set.

 Smooth Hankel functions $$H_L$$ are regular for both large and small _r_.
 The Figure below compares ordinary Hankel functions $$\bar H_L(\varepsilon,{\mathbf{r}})$$ (dashed lines) to smooth ones $$H_L$$ for $$\varepsilon{=}-0.5$$.
 Red, green, and blue correspond to $$\ell=0,1,2$$.

 ![Ordinary and Smooth Hankel functions](/assets/img/smhankels.svg)

+Smooth Hankels are superior to ordinary ones, first because real potentials are not flat so there is scope for improvement on the Hankel functions as the basis set.

+Also the fact that the <i>H<sub>L</sub></i> are everywhere smooth can greatly facilitate their implementation.
+In the present Questaal implementation the charge density is kept on a uniform mesh of points.
+Sharply peaked functions require finer meshes, and some smoothing would necessary in any case.

+### *Smooth Hankel functions and the H<sub>kL</sub> family*

 Methfessel's class of functions $$H_{kL}$$, are a superset of smoothed Hankel functions $$H_L$$; they also incorporate the family of